 Proximity to Family Is Important

-We looked at the states that saw the most growth in 2021 and noticed some trends that may carry over into 2022.
-Specifically, states with more space, lower costs of living, and remote work options will continue being the ideal places to live in the U.S. Check out this list of the top six states people are moving to!
+We looked at the states that saw the most growth in 2022 and noticed some moving trends that may carry over into 2023.
+Specifically, states with more space, lower costs of living, and remote work options will continue to be the ideal places to live in the U.S. Check out this list of the top six states people are moving to in 2023!

-The Sunshine State ranked as the best state to move in 2020, and relocations to Florida have continued to rise in 2021.
-Warm weather, diversity, and affordability cause many movers to choose Florida as their new home.
-While the state may have a higher cost of living than the national average, Florida-living isn’t impossible—there’s no state income tax, property taxes are low, and Florida housing is relatively affordable, too.
-The Sunshine State offers a variety of experiences to explore, including the Latin American influence of Miami, the beaches and bay access of Tampa, and the history of Tallahassee.
-Plus, Jacksonville is considered one of the best places to work remotely!
-Moving to Florida gives residents entertainment options like Disney World and Universal Studios, but locals also love exploring the state’s outdoor curiosities including the Sunken Gardens, Dry Tortugas National Park, Devil’s Den Spring, and the Cape Romano Dome Houses.
+The Sunshine State ranks as one of the best states to live in, seeing consistent population growth.
+Florida’s beaches, warm weather, diversity, strong workforce, and affordability entice many to move to Florida.
+While the cost of living in Florida may be slightly higher than the national average, it’s still feasible to live here—there’s no state income tax, property taxes are low, and Florida’s housing is relatively affordable, too.
+Florida has many places to explore, including the Latin American-influenced Miami, the bay access and beaches near Tampa, and the state capital of Tallahassee.
+Moving to Florida allows for frequent trips to Disney World and Universal Studios, but locals also love exploring the state’s outdoor curiosities, including the St. Pete Sunken Gardens, Dry Tortugas National Park, Devil’s Den Spring, and Busch Gardens in Tampa Bay.

 The sprawling prairies of the Lone Star State draw in movers seeking room to grow, affordable land and housing, and remote or in-person job opportunities.
-While big cities like Austin and Dallas continually experience growth, it’s Texas’ suburbs that are really seeing a boom because of out-of-state movers and people leaving the city.
-Suburbs and smaller cities like Katy, Richmond, and Frisco have seen an increase in population growth during the pandemic, due to the low cost of living and land owning options.
-Not only does Texas offer considerable space, great culture, and plenty of things to do, but it’s also one of the best states to get a job working from home.
-When you live in Texas, you can explore the extensive network of hiking trails at Big Bend National Park, splash in the surf at Stewart Beach, spray-paint your custom design on the sculptures at Cadillac Ranch, or wander through the cave systems at Natural Bridge Caverns.
+While big cities like Austin and Dallas continually experience growth, suburbs and smaller cities like Katy, Richmond, and Frisco have seen an increase in population growth due to the low cost of living and land-owning options.
+Texas offers considerable space, great culture, and plenty of things to do.
+When you live in Texas, you can explore the extensive network of hiking trails at Big Bend National Park, splash in the surf at Stewart Beach, spray-paint your custom design on the sculptures at Cadillac Ranch, or wander the cave systems at Natural Bridge Caverns.

-Thinking about moving to a new city or state in 2022?
-With locations all over the country, Extra Space Storage is your go-to self storage partner for short-term and long-term storage needs.
+Thinking about moving to a new city or state in 2023?
+With locations all over the country, Extra Space Storage is your go-to partner for short-term and long-term self storage needs.
 Find a storage unit near you!